oerpub/oerpub.uidesigns.editor/designs/new-edit-icons.md

 ## Design: Consistent edit content/edit metadata/rename/delete icons

 Design for making the icons in the bookshelf and toc consistent, functional, and efficient.
+Most of this issue should be implemented in bookish, and the text for the book parts in github-bookeditor.

 ### Goals

 1. Pick bootstrap icons to use
 2. Have just two icons show up on each item.
+3. Make the behavior consistent and predictable.
-3. Make common activities doable with one click.
+4. Make common activities doable with one click.
   a.
 Unfolding books and chapters to see inside them by clicking on the title.
   b.
 Opening books, chapters, and modules for editing by clicking on the arrow ->.
-4. Provide a way to edit module and book metadata
+5. Provide a way to edit module and book metadata

 ### Basic Design